Flexium.AI¶

 Key Features¶

-- Seamless Migration: Training continues from the exact batch where it stopped
+- Seamless Migration: Training continues from the exact point where it left off.
+No progress lost

-- Zero VRAM Residue: When a process migrates, the source GPU has 0 MB used
+- Zero VRAM Residue: When you migrate, the source GPU is completely freed.
+Not 99%, literally 0 bytes used

 The Problem¶